-To reduce the rate of errors and improve performance both during and after migration, do not let a single user create or own more than 400,000 files, folders, or shortcuts.
+Important: To reduce the possibility of errors and improve performance both during and after migration, do not let a user create or own more than 400,000 files, folders, or shortcuts.

-To expedite migration, instead use service accounts to shard file creation across multiple accounts.
+To expedite migration, instead use service accounts to share file creation across multiple accounts.
 Service accounts are machine accounts that perform non-person business functions throughout Google Workspace.